FergusSteel/datafest-hackathon/README.md

 Local team advantage:

 Look at where the super bowl was hosted, which team was 'local team' and if the local team normally wins.

+Predictions: look at regular season win %, or regular season win % after 7/8 weeks (to use current standings).
+Or look at points scored/conceeded (conceeded could be meaningful) difficult to do given difficult scoring patterns across eras

+Split up teams into cold/medium/warm locations - if super bowl is hosted in a cold/warm location are they more likely to win?

+Boxplot of superbowl scores (winning team and losing team points) to see if there's any visual trends